-Starting with founders Bob Rice and Jim Peet, our senior team is built of professionals with decades of experience as advisors, bankers, lawyers, and compliance professionals.
+Our senior team is built of professionals with decades of experience as advisors, bankers, lawyers, and compliance managers.

 Tom has over 25 years experience in the financial, marketing and technology industries and is the firm's Chief Operating Officer.
 He also manages the firm's Compliance Services group providing regulatory compliance consulting services to the alternative investment industry.